gemini-hlsw/goats/docs/readthedocs/source/antares2goats/configuration.rst

    The **Users** panel to generate authentication tokens for different accounts.

-4. Click **Generate** to create a new token for the appropriate account.
+5. Click **antares2goats** to create a new token for the appropriate account.

 .. figure:: _images/token_display.png
    :width: 100%